d3vilman88/TodoList-Project-GUI/README.md

 - [ ] add information windows that show version, and etc after it click
 - [x] neat the button format
 - [ ] try to add space between button and listbox.
-- [ ] add save and load list to file?
+- [x] add save and load list to file?
+- [x] add save and load button

 > more feature to be added
 > i try to code 1 hours per day!!! ,,ganbatte!!